This post may contain affiliate links. Please read my disclosure and privacy policy.

 I worked, part-time, as a barista between college and graduate school.
 I love coffee, so the prospect of unlimited coffee drinks (100% allowed) was thrilling.

 But the pastries were still a big draw.
 Unlimited pastries was not allowed (a good thing for everyone!), but we got to sample everything that we sold.
 My favorite?
-Lemon poppy seed muffins, which I bought for my breaktime snack most days.
+Lemon poppy seed muffins, which I bought for my break-time snack on many days.

-They are still one of my favorite muffins of all time, so I am happy to share my grain-free and vegan version.
-They are heavenly, if I do say so myself!
+Lemon poppy seed remains one of my favorite muffins of all time, so I am happy to share a grain-free and vegan version.
+They are wonderful, if I do say so myself!

 Recipe Benefits